-Parallel to the sea and crossing this square is modern motorway known as Ronda Litoral.
+Parallel to the sea and crossing this square is a modern motorway known as Ronda Litoral.
 It goes underground, leaving a wide promenade, the Moll de la Fusta, on the surface.
-Here, there are cafes, terraces and nice view of the port.
-There is also the Maritime Museum, hosted by one of the best preserved buildings in the city dating back to the 13th century.
+Here, there are cafes, terraces and a nice view of the port.
+There is also the Maritime Museum, hosted by one of the best-preserved buildings in the city dating back to the 13th century.

 One important fact is that the city was actually “finished” when constructing it for the Olympic Games in 1992.
 Some districts were polished and thus the present Barcelona is a city open to the sea, returning to its Phoenician origins, the first traders to reach the Catalan coast.
 Majority of historians agree that it was the Carthaginians who baptized the city.

 It was in fact Hannibal himself who, in memory of his father Hamilcar Barca, gave it the name of Barcino.

 Barcelona fell into the hands of Arabs in 716 and the independence of the city was born from the fight against them.
 It rouse to its splendor afterwards, sprung in large number of buildings and walls which is now the present nucleus of the city.
 This splendor culminated with the great adventure of discovering America.
 Large number of ships were constructed right in the shipyards of Barcelona!

 One very touristy spot, but still interesting, is la Font Magica (Magic Fountain) in front of the Palau Nacional.
 A masterpiece of engineering applied to every possible combination of water and light.